calvinl4/patreaion/README.md

-# patreaion
+# Patreaion

-Decentralized subscriptions platform built on Aion - Built at ETHUofT 2019
+Decentralized subscriptions platform built on Aion - Built at ETHUofT 2019!